Because the Mountain Knows

 Because now I know.

-Because that's how I see the Mountain exist.
+Because that's how I see the mountain exist.

 Standing tall in a changing, unrepentant landscape,